-Employees of American Airlines, Inc., Envoy Air, Inc., Piedmont Airlines, Inc., and PSA Airlines, Inc. who (1) are or were participants in the American Airlines Group Inc. Global Profit Sharing Plan, and (2) while participants in the Plan are or were either employed inside the United States or are or were a citizen, national or permanent resident alien of the United States employed in a foreign country, and (3) after becoming a participant in the Plan took a period of military leave during a Plan Year in which they were eligible to receive an award under the Plan (or who would have been eligible to receive an award under the Plan if earnings associated with qualified military leave had been credited), and (4) whose profit sharing award under the Plan did not include imputed earnings for periods of military leave.
+Profit Sharing Class: Current and former employees of American Airlines, Inc., Envoy Air, Inc., Piedmont Airlines, Inc., and PSA Airlines, Inc. who, from January 1, 2016 through the date of judgment in this action, (1) are or were participants in the American Airlines Group Inc. Global Profit Sharing Plan, and (2) while participants in the Plan are or were either employed inside the United States or are or were a citizen, national or permanent resident alien of the United States employed in a foreign country, (3) after becoming a participant in the Plan took a period of military leave during a Plan Year in which they were eligible to receive an award under the Plan (or who would have been eligible to receive an award under the Plan if earnings associated with qualified military leave had been credited) and (4) whose profit sharing award under the Plan did not include credit or imputed earnings for periods of military leave.

 Status of the Litigation

 The Complaint was filed on September 19, 2018.
 The Amended Complaint was filed on January 7, 2019.